gotonode/creatures/README.md

 3. Sort by primary type
 4. Sort by secondary type

+I chose to use Python's dictionary-based approach because that was new to me.
+Immediately I wanted to make it more object-based, in that I would've created a new object called Pokémon and then create, store, edit and delete these objects in a list.
+But this was a good learning experience, and really showed why Python is used in so many science/tech fields.

+The double empty spaces before each function ("def") is a Python convention.
+Same goes for double spaces before the hash symbol ('#') on single-line comments after code.
+Comments which are on their own line do not begin with any spaces before them.

 ## Flaws in the system

 A few flaws have been identified.
 These could also be called shortcomings.